JamesW162/Group9Project/README.md

 the data set- git hub panicked because apparently "_100 files is too much_" so its up to you to create the data for this model

-this project uses Mediapipe for hand detection and ML model to classify the gestures.
+This project uses Mediapipe for hand detection and ML model to classify the gestures.
 The system then uses real -time video input from a camera to detect hand landmarks and predict what letter the hand gesture relates to.

 ## Installation
-to get started, clone this repository and install the dependancies ` git clone https://github.com/yourusername/hand-gesture-recognition.git cd hand-gesture-recognition pip install -r requirements.txt
+to get started, clone this repository and install the dependancies

+`
+git clone https://github.com/yourusername/hand-gesture-recognition.git

+cd hand-gesture-recognition

+pip install -r requirements.txt
 `